FDSN/StationXML/docs/level-preamble.rst

    .. container:: description

-      Name of the institution sending this document.
+      Name of the institution sending this document, for example the institution hosting an FDSN Station web service.
+      It is recommended that authoratative StationXML
+      created by the originator of the metadata not use Sender and use Source instead.
+For example metadata created by a network operator for submission to other data archives would only use Source, The data archive in response to a request would use Sender.